IAmKSquared/onenotemcp/ReadMe.md

 Once connected and authenticated, you can ask your AI assistant to perform tasks like:

 *   "List my OneNote notebooks."
+*   "Show me all sections in my notebook."
+*   "Search for sections containing 'Project'."
 *   "Create a new OneNote page titled 'Meeting Ideas' with the content 'Brainstorm new marketing strategies'."
 *   "Can you find my OneNote page about 'Project Phoenix' and tell me its summary?"
 *   "Append 'Follow up with John Doe' to the OneNote page with ID 'your-page-id-here'."